BMC-CS-151/BMC-CS-151.github.io/labs/Lab04.md

 must have a TA check off all your exercises during office hours.
 You must get this lab checked off by the due date.

-> Notes: in this lab you are not allowed to include any `import` statements unless specified.
+> Notes: in this lab you are not allowed to include any `import` statements unless specified (Exercise 4).

 ### Menu